cockroachdb/docs/_includes/v2.1/orchestration/kubernetes-remove-nodes-secure.md

     ~~~
     </section>

-2. Note the ID of the node with the highest number in its address (`my-release-cockroachdb-3` in this case) and use the [`cockroach node decommission`](view-node-details.html) command to decommission it:
+2. Note the ID of the node with the highest number in its address (in this case, the address including `cockroachdb-3`) and use the [`cockroach node decommission`](view-node-details.html) command to decommission it:

     {{site.data.alerts.callout_info}}
     It's important to decommission the node with the highest number in its address because, when you reduce the `--replica` count, Kubernetes will remove the pod for that node.